 $16.95 to $29.60

 Human resources management and an accountant.
-If your restaurant is not part of a franchise, you will initially be performing the functions of the accounting, human resources and payroll departments yourself, or between you and your management.
+If your restaurant is not part of a franchise, you will initially be performing the functions of the accounting, human resources, and payroll departments yourself, or between you and your management.
 To help you in this role, an FTE calculation is one important tool for budgeting and scheduling.

 5. Form your restaurant company.